Amogi-Endurance/ITA-coverage-application-testing/bug-report.md

 -	NAICS Code: 111130 (Dry Pea and Bean Farming)

 Actual Outputs:
-Scenario 1: Non-government
+Scenario 1:
+-Non-government
 “Based on your entries, you are required to report your OSHA Forms 300, 301 and 300A data to OSHA through the Injury Tracking Application.”
 Correct behavior

-Scenario 2: Federal Government
+Scenario 2:
+-Federal Government
 “Reporting is NOT required for this establishment.”
 But system contradicts itself by also stating:
 “Based on your entries, you are required to report your OSHA Forms 300, 301 and 300A data…” Critical contradiction: exemption vs mandatory reporting

-Scenario 3: State/Local Government
+Scenario 3:
+-State/Local Government
 “Reporting may be required for this establishment.
 Please contact your state occupational safety and health agency…” Correct routing to State Plan guidance

  Expected Result:
-Non-government:
+-Non-government:
-•	Must require submission of Forms 300, 301, 300A via ITA
+-	Must require submission of Forms 300, 301, 300A via ITA
-Federal Government:
+-Federal Government:
-•	Must be fully exempt
+-	Must be fully exempt
-•	Must display ONLY:
+-	Must display ONLY:
 “Reporting is NOT required for this establishment.”
-•	Must NOT display any reporting requirement message State/Local Government:
+-	Must NOT display any reporting requirement message -State/Local Government:
-•	Must route to State Plan guidance only
+-	Must route to State Plan guidance only
-•	Must NOT trigger federal ITA submission logic
+-	Must NOT trigger federal ITA submission logic

 Actual Result Summary:
-•	Non-government: Correct
+-	Non-government: Correct
-•	State/Local Government: Correct
+-	State/Local Government: Correct
-•	Federal Government:
+-	Federal Government:
 o	Shows exemption message
 o	Also shows conflicting mandatory reporting requirement o	Applies non-government logic incorrectly